 5 Ways to Increase Product Value

-1. Functionality is key
+1. Product functionality is key

 photo credit: guccio@文房具社

 As such, if you feel like there's something wrong, and you've explored every other aspect of your business, it might be time to look inward.
 Talk to a few customers and make sure your product development roadmap has the goal of solving a real problem.
-A great way to increase your average selling price is to add useful features.
+A great way to increase your price is to add useful product features.
 Just make sure they're actually useful, not adding additional obscurity or friction.

 2. Prioritize customer relationships

 Similarly, realize that no matter what you're selling, taste and preferences are affected by time and "the herd."
 If you're a tastemaker and can get the herd to swarm your enterprise software solutions, then the perceived value of your product will rise as you gain more and more social proof and word of mouth spread.
-Yet, if you haven't maintained your level of clout, your brand can begin eroding into a general negative perception, plummeting the value of your product.
+Yet, if you haven't maintained your level of clout, your brand can begin eroding into a generally negative perception, plummeting the value of your product.